vigluca/public_r_data_analysis_2021_fall/README.md

 after reading this guide please write Marton Kovacs at
 <marton.balazs.kovacs@gmail.com>.

-**Note: You only have to finish two assignments of your choosing.
+**Note: You only have to finish THREE(3) assignments of your choosing.
 You do not have to do all of them.**

 ## How to submit the assignemnts